GraceXu182/gracexu182.github.io/README.md

 > - 2020.9.9, presented “Learning graph embeddings for network analysis” in the[ MIT 9.58 course (Fall 2020) for the projects in Science of Intelligence](https://cbmm.mit.edu/9-58/2020/course-overview).
 (Instructor: Prof. Tomaso Poggio)
 > - 2020.7.31, presented “Understanding deep neural network-based Graph Embedding Methods” in [MGH CAMCA group meeting](https://projects.iq.harvard.edu/camca), invited by Prof. Quanzheng Li from Harvard Medical School.
 (Virtual)
-> - 2020.7.28, presented a poster “A New Stochastic Graph Embedding Method for Alzheimer’s Disease Early-Stage Prediction and Intervention Evaluation” in the [AAIC 2020](https://aaic2020.vfairs.com/).
+> - 2020.7.28, presented a poster on “A New Stochastic Graph Embedding Method for Alzheimer’s Disease Early-Stage Prediction and Intervention Evaluation” in the [AAIC 2020](https://aaic2020.vfairs.com/).
 (Virtual)
-> - 2020.6.12, presented “Overview of self-supervised learning” in [MGH CAMCA group](https://projects.iq.harvard.edu/camca) meeting (virtual), invited by Prof. Quanzheng Li at Harvard Medical School.
+> - 2020.6.12, presented “Overview of self-supervised learning” in [MGH CAMCA group](https://projects.iq.harvard.edu/camca) meeting, invited by Prof. Quanzheng Li at Harvard Medical School.
 (Virtual)
-> - 2020.5.15, presented "Automated data augmentation and their applications" at the [“Machine Learning +X” CRUNCH Seminar](https://www.brown.edu/research/projects/crunch/machine-learning-x-seminars), invited by Prof. George Em Karniadakis at Brown University.
+> - 2020.5.15, presented "Automated data augmentation and their applications" at the [“Machine Learning + X” CRUNCH Seminar](https://www.brown.edu/research/projects/crunch/machine-learning-x-seminars), invited by Prof. George Em Karniadakis at Brown University.
 (Virtual)
 > - 2020.3.30, presented the work “A deep learning-based graph embedding method for the analysis of brain networks” in [Poggio Lab](https://poggio-lab.mit.edu/) meeting, invited by [Prof. Tomaso Poggio](https://poggio-lab.mit.edu/people/tomaso-poggio) at MIT.
 (Cambridge, MA, USA)
 > - 2020.3.19, presented the work “MEG brain network Gaussian embeddings for predicting Alzheimer’s disease progression” in the online [OHBM EQUINOX TWITTER CONFERENCE](https://ohbmx.org/).
 (Cambridge, MA, USA)
 > - 2020.1.24, presented the work “A deep learning-based graph gaussian embedding method for the analysis of brain networks” in the Computation in Mind and Brain Seminar Series of [Carney Institute for Brain Science](https://www.brown.edu/carney/node/1) at [Brown University](https://www.brown.edu/), hosted by [Prof. Stephanie Jones](https://vivo.brown.edu/display/srj3).
 (Providence, RI, USA)